tushardashpute/external-dns-azure-aks/README.md

-Below is the updated GitHub README with a new section titled "Using External DNS with Kubernetes Services."
-This section explains how to configure External DNS to work with Kubernetes `Service` resources (e.g., LoadBalancer services) to manage DNS records in Azure DNS.
-The rest of the README remains unchanged but is included for completeness.

----

 # Azure External DNS on AKS

 This repository provides a guide and resources to set up **External DNS** on Azure Kubernetes Service (AKS) to manage DNS records in **Azure DNS** automatically.
 External DNS syncs Kubernetes `Ingress` and `Service` resources with Azure DNS, ensuring that your DNS records are always up-to-date with your Kubernetes workloads.